-After the 1st January 2021, only persons who have satisfactorily completed an approved, certified, hunter competence assessment will be permitted to hunt and shoot game and other quarry species on its lands.
+Only persons who have satisfactorily completed an approved, certified, hunter competence assessment will be permitted to hunt and shoot game and other quarry species on its lands.

-2.2 The hunting of wild deer :-
+3.2 The hunting of wild deer

-Only persons who have satisfactorily completed an approved, certified, hunter competence assessment are permitted to stalk and shoot deer Coillte lands.
+Only persons who have satisfactorily completed an approved, certified, hunter competence assessment are permitted to stalk and shoot deer on Coillte lands.
 This policy is implemented as follows:-